Aikeh2021/Employee-Encrypted-Password-Generator/README.md

 If you would like to view the specific code used to create this website, please [click here](https://github.com/Aikeh2021/Employee-Encrypted-Password-Generator) to access the repository on Github.

+## Style

+The design of this website is very simple!
+The red button was a fantastic choice to draw the user’s eye directly to where they should be interacting with the page.
+Being that there are no instructions included on the initial website, it’s important the user can easily see where to get started.

+## Old Acquaintances

+I really enjoyed styling this website because it gave me the opportunity to work with the bootsrap grid system again.
+I liked this experience because there were so few elements on the page to style.
+It allowed me to apply the knowledge I have on a much easier to follow website.
+Because of the simplicity of the design, I could make a change and see exactly what it impacted.
+I also was still able to use the dev tools so designing the website only took me a few hours.
+My sense of confidence feels like it’s improving in terms of styling a website.

+## New Methods

+I can definitely say my new study methods are greatly helping with my understanding of the material.
+Now that I am reviewing lectures the day after they occur, I have time to begin my homework and ask questions on things I don’t understand.
+I hope I am able to keep applying these methods on future units.
+It also helps me feel less overwhelmed.
+Rather than having to review all of the lectures before starting my homework, I just look over my notes from the lectures.
+If anything is unclear, I ask a TA for help and record what I learned in my notes in case the issue comes up again.

+## Credits